An Updated Allegory on the Six Blind Men and the Elephant

-My combination of vitamin D3, vitamin C and the probiotic beverage Kefir has proven to be effective for acute viral infections in my medical practice for over 20 years, and now is proving to be equally effective against acute COVID19 infections.
-The regimen consists of readily available, safe, and inexpensive components, and exists in an environment where no other approved outpatient treatments are currently available.
-In our experience, most patients are significantly improved (if not completely well) within 24 hours at a cost of about $10.
+My combination of vitamin D3, vitamin C and the probiotic beverage Kefir has proven to be effective for acute viral infections in my medical practice for over 20 years, and now is proving to be beneficial against acute COVID19 infections.
+The regimen consists of readily available, safe, and inexpensive components, and exists in an environment where very few approved outpatient treatments are readily available, and vaccinations have lagged.
+In our experience, most patients are significantly improved (if not completely well) with our protocol within 24 hours at a cost of about $10.
 No downside in trying this when first falling ill.

-Even in absence of solid empirical evidence, treatments that are benign and safe, have anecdotal evidence of effectiveness, and scientific plausibility can be consider as ethical choices for healthcare providers to recommend.
-Risk vs. Benefits.
-As to scientific plausibility, over the last 8 months I have re-posted 22 published papers supporting the role and/or benefits of Vitamin D3 in COVID19 infections, 7 on the use of Vitamin C, 9 on the use of Kefir and other probiotics, and 4 on the benefits of Lactoferrin and tryptophan (both present in Kefir).
+Even in absence of solid empirical evidence, treatments that are benign and safe, have anecdotal evidence of effectiveness, and scientific plausibility can be consider as ethical choices for healthcare providers to recommend to their at-risk patients.
+Risk vs. Benefits….
+As to scientific plausibility, over the last 18 months I have re-posted multiple (20+) papers supporting the role and/or benefits of Vitamin D3 in acute COVID19 infections, at least 8 on the benefits of Vitamin C, 9 on the use of Kefir milk and/or probiotics, and at least 4 on the benefits of Lactoferrin and tryptophan against the cytokine storm (both present in Kefir).

 So why is it still such a leap of faith to assume that the combination of these 3 simple ingredients might produce an even greater benefit against acute COVID19 infections?
 It intuitively makes sense to me, but I have still been unable to interest anyone in Organized Medicine to participate even in a quick proof of concept study to confirm my findings.
 A bid from a recognized contract research organization (CRO) to do such a study came in a $3.5 million dollars.
 Obviously, that is not going to happen.
-So even with 200,000 more projected to die in the coming months before a vaccine becomes readily available, and despite the possibility that this Quick Treat regimen might save innumerable lives in the interim, the blind still cannot see the elephant.
+So even with 638,000 dead so far and possible many more with the ongoing emergence of even more lethal variants, and despite the possibility that this Quick Treat regimen might save lives at so little cost and virtually no risk, the blind still cannot see the elephant.